lejzab/NetSleuth/README.md

 # NetSleuth
-NetSleuth API in FastAPI + sqlmodel
+NetSleuth API in FastAPI + sqlalchemy

+(sqlmodel does not support sqlalchemy 2.0)